sfigg/commercialization-public/customize/enterprise/unbranded-boot.md

 If Windows has not been installed and you are using Windows Configuration Designer to create installation media with settings for Unbranded Boot included in the image, or you are applying a provisioning package during setup, you must enable Unbranded Boot on the installation media with DISM in order for a provisioning package to successfully apply.
 First you have to create the image or package.

 1. Create a provisioning package or create a new Windows image in Windows Configuration Designer by following the instructions in [Create a provisioning package](https://docs.microsoft.com/en-us/windows/configuration/provisioning-packages/provisioning-create-package).

-1. In the customization page, select **Runtime settings** &gt; **SMISettings** and then set the value for the boot screen settings.
+1. In the Available customizations page, select **Runtime settings** &gt; **SMISettings** and then set the value for the boot screen settings.
 The following values are just examples.
    * **HideAllBootUI**=FALSE
    * **HideBootLogo**=FALSE
    * **HideBootStatusIndicator**=TRUE
    * **HideBootStatusMessage**=TRUE
+   * **CrashDumpEnabled**=Full dump

+   > [!Tip]
+   > See [SMISettings](https://docs.microsoft.com/en-us/windows/configuration/wcd/wcd-smisettings) in the Windows Configuration Designer reference for more information about the available SMISettings.

 1. Once you have finished configuring the settings and building the package or image, you use DISM to apply the settings.
    1. Open a command prompt with administrator privileges.